fsprojects/FSharp.Linq.ComposableQuery/README.md

     build
 to execute the build script for your system (tested only under Windows).

 The default build target does not execute any unit tests since they require the presence of a properly configured SQL Server database.
-You can follow the instructions in the README.md file of the [FSharpComposableQuery.Tests](tests/FSharpComposableQuery.Tests) project on setting up the testing environment.
+You can follow the instructions in the README.md file [here](tests/FSharpComposableQuery.Tests) on setting up the testing environment.

-You may get a _File does not exist_ error if you do not have MSBuild or MSTest in your current path.
-In such a case you can do one of the following:
+If you receive a `File does not exist` error this may indicate you do not have MSBuild in your console path.
+In such a case do one of the following:
- - Open VS Command Prompt from its shortcut or from inside Visual Studio
+ - Open the VS Command Prompt from its shortcut or from inside Visual Studio
- - Add the respective directories with the executables manually to your PATH variable.
+ - Add the respective directories where the executable lies manually to your PATH variable.

 ## Installation